What is overactive bladder?

 How do I control urges when resetting my bladder?

 - Stop what you’re doing and stay put.
 Stand quietly or sit down, if possible.
 Remain as still as possible.
-When you’re still, it’s easier to control your urges.
+When you’re still, it’s easier to manage your urges.

 - Squeeze your pelvic floor muscles quickly several times (Kegels).
 Don’t fully relax in between Kegels.